Psychiatry and Behavioral Sciences Research

 The department has developed The Mental Health Agency Research Network (MHARN), a partnership between SPARC, the Department of Mental Health, and providers of mental health services across the Commonwealth who work together on new research topics and provide knowledge and new findings to community based providers.
 The Child and Adolescent Neurodevelopment Initiative (CANDI) is committed to improving the lives of mentally ill youths and their families through neuroimaging and treatment studies, community outreach, and novel collaborative research practices.

 Our Health Services Research

-The Center for Mental Health Services Research is one of two centers funded by the Massachusetts Department of Mental Health.
+The Systems and Psychosocial Advances Research Center (formerly Center for Mental Health Services Research or CMHSR) is one of two centers funded by the Massachusetts Department of Mental Health.
 It is an internationally recognized academic center that conducts research on the etiology, structure, effectiveness, and delivery of services for individuals with mental health conditions, and has a broad mission of improving the lives of individuals with psychiatric conditions.

 The research at our academic partner, the Eunice Kennedy Shriver Center in Waltham, Mass., aims to search out and understand the environmental and biological processes that influence behavioral development.
 The goals of the research are to optimize functioning and improve the lives of people with autism and other developmental disabilities and their families.

 The Department of Psychiatry is committed to global health, and investigators within the department collaborate with researchers from around the world.

 Our department’s Career Development and Research Office supports faculty and staff through the creation of learning communities, mentoring partnerships, research collaborations, and career development assistance.
 Visit the Career Development and Research Office webpage for forms and materials that may be helpful to researchers.